cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 ### Measuring Best Response
 2-player Limit Texas Hold’em Poker has about 10^18 game states, so in 2011, computing a best response was thought to be intractable because a full game tree traversal would take 10 years to compute at 3 billion states per second.
 Strategies could still be computed by using abstract games, but a true best response was out of reach.

-In 2011, Michael Johansen et al. developed an accelerated best response computation that made it possible to measure a Heads Up Limit Hold’em strategy’s approximation quality by efficiently computing its exploitability.
-This shows that exploitability has dropped drastically from 2006, when it stood at about 330 micro big blinds per hand using a Range of Skill program, to the high 235 in 2008 to 135 in 2010, and continued to drop until achieving CFR+ in 2014, which solves HULHE directly without abstraction, with an exploitability of less than 1 mbb/h.
+In 2011, Michael Johansen et al. developed an [accelerated best response](http://www.cs.cmu.edu/~waugh/publications/johanson11.pdf) computation that made it possible to measure a Heads Up Limit Hold’em strategy’s approximation quality by efficiently computing its exploitability.
+This was able to show that exploitability has dropped drastically from 2006, when it stood at about 330 micro big blinds per hand using a Range of Skill program, to the high 235 in 2008 to 135 in 2010, and continued to drop until achieving CFR+ in 2014, which solves HULHE directly without abstraction, with an exploitability of less than 1 mbb/h.

 The paper was important because it was able to evaluate agents that had been used in competitions in terms of their exploitability.
 They showed that the 2010 competition winner was significantly more exploitable than agents that it defeated slightly.